Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Theoretical constraints for cosmic acceleration

 \subsection{Cosmic acceleration}

-The reduced Hubble function $E(z)$ given in Eq.\ \eqref{eq:new-Hubble-parameter} should closely reproduce the expansion history of the $\Lambda$CDM model.
-In particular, the dynamics induced by the four PC models discussed above must be able to explain the current accelerated expansion by satisfying the condition in Eq.~\eqref{eq:condition-wE}.
+The dynamics induced by the four PC models discussed above must be able to explain the current accelerated expansion by satisfying the condition in Eq.~\eqref{eq:condition-wE}.
 For each model, this requirement translates into the following constraints:

 To study the transition from a decelerated to an accelerated expansion of the Universe, we use the general definition of the deceleration parameter

 Assuming an extra component induced by the gravitational field, with the Hubble function given in Eq.~\eqref{eq:new-Hubble-parameter}, the deceleration parameter becomes \begin{widetext}